Performance report: Scylla vs Apache Cassandra on low-end hardware

 Commands used and raw results

 Here’s a list of all stress commands used at each phase.
 Shown below are the Scylla versions.
-Cassandra differs on IP addresses and log file names only.
+Apache Cassandra differs on IP addresses and log file names only.

 Reads during writes: